Grand Prix de Trois-Rivières

 - Chevron B29 [29-75-16] (Bill Brack): Sold via US agent Fred Opert to multiple Canadian champion Bill Brack (Toronto, Ontario) and raced through 1975 in STP colours.
 Won at Halifax in August and at Brainerd in September.
 Sold to Brad Abbott (Messapequa, NY) for 1976 and only raced twice, both times in SCCA events, scoring a win and a third place according to his later advert.
 As he did not score points in NEDiv FB in 1976, these were presumably regional events.
 Abbott then bought a new March 77B and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.

-- March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
+- March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a white #72 March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
 To Reg Scullion (Dollard-des-Ormeaux, Montreal, Quebec) in time for the Trois-Rivières race in September.
 Also raced by Scullion at Watkins Glen in October, when it was described as being red/white/blue, and at a couple of races in 1975.
+Scullion was sponsored by Peter Overing's Dicom shipping company.
 Subsequent history unknown.

 - March 75B (Patrick Depailler): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
-Photographs show that this car had all the features of a 75B, so is unlikely to have been his older 73B updated, although this remains a possibility.
-Cooper moved to Wilbur Bunce Racing for 1976, and the "75B/76B" that Bunce built up for him is likely to have been based on this 75B (but could have been based on Cooper's older 73B).
-Cooper raced this car in the Players Canadian and IMSA championship in 1976.
-He appeared at a few races in early 1977 in a March "77B", thought to be this same car further updated.
-Subsequent history unknown.
+Joe Grimaldi recalls that Cooper hired a new 75B from the team for 1975, and that the car then returned to Shierson.
+Cooper moved to Wilbur Bunce Racing in California for 1976, and the "75B/76B" that Bunce built up for him was based on on Cooper's older 73B.
+The subsequent history of the 75B hire car is unknown.

 - Lola T360 (Jacques Desjardins): Jacques Desjardins (Ste-Thérèse, Quebec, Canada) raced a Lola T360 at Trois-Rivières in August 1975, and at Road Atlanta in April 1976.
 In December 1976, Desjardins advertised two March 75Bs and two Lola T360s.
 He advertised all four cars again in April 1977.
 Nothing more known.